arturisto/myBlog/README.md

 Areas to build:

 1. Restaurant Reviews (in progress)
-   1. Sub screen for view by selection criteria - area or all
+   1. Sub screen for view by selection criteria - area or all(done)
    2. Screen for blog view (in progress)
 2. Sidebar features - tbd
 3. About section